 From massively abundant suggestive evidence which we invite everyone to examine for themselves with an open mind, we are strongly of the view that Edward de Vere, 17th Earl of Oxford (1550-1604), was true author of the works long attributed to William Shakespeare (1564-1616).
 Why does this matter?
 It matters because learning about Oxford's eventful life and times in the court of Queen Elizabeth I vastly enriches our understanding of the works, as we find extraordinary new connections and meanings, stunning new insights and revelations.
-These enhance even further, ever further, our already boundless love and admiration for the works.
-It has been creating a wonderful, momentous new era of rediscovery of Shakespeare.
+These enhance even further, ever further, our already boundless love and admiration for these timeless works.
+It heralds a wonderful, momentous new era of rediscovery of Shakespeare.
 Join us!